10 Iconic Characters You Never Knew Were Based on Real People

 The famous Agent 007 was modeled on a real-life secret agent.
 Author Ian Fleming likely based his famous fictional spy on British agent Forest Leo-Thomas, who was known for his death-defying escapes, unmatched endurance, and heroic bravery.
 The handsome man was also popular with the ladies.
 Daniel Craig’s most harrowing scenes in Casino Royale are reportedly based on Leo-Thomas’ capture by the Gestapo.

 A.A.
 Milne’s beloved stories about Winnie-the-Pooh and the whimsical Hundred Acre Woods had a real-life inspiration.
 Christopher Robin, the sweet boy who accompanies Pooh, Tigger, and the rest of the gang on their adventures, was based on Milne’s own son.
 In fact, the real boy and the character shared the same name.
 The animal characters were based on the stuffed toys young Christopher played with.
 Despite the enduring popularity of the enchanting stories, Christopher didn’t like being associated with the kid’s books as an adult.
-Don’t miss these children’s books that influenced famous people.

 The animated bombshell Betty Boop was inspired by an actress named Helen Kane.
 She was so outraged by the cartoon caricature that she sued the creator.
 Kane was known for scatting “boop-boop-a-doop” in songs during her Broadway performances.
 The judge in her lawsuit eventually ruled that she herself had appropriated the scatting phrase and so the cartoon creators could not have stolen it from her.
 But she did have dark ringlet curls and a strong resemblance to the cartoon.
-Check out these other classic cartoon characters and their real-life inspirations.